 - a.
-Absence due to Disability.
-If you are a subscriber and absent due to disability, your coverage will continue during any period of disability if: (i) you continue to pay the group the applicable contribution amount; (ii) the group pays subscription charges to us on your behalf; and (iii) you have completed one year of service for the group before the disability. - b.
 Leave of Absence.
-If you are a subscriber, your coverage may continue for up to three months during a temporary leave of absence approved by the group if: (i) you continue to pay the group the applicable contribution amount; and (ii) the group pays subscription charges to us on your behalf.
-This time period may be extended if required by law. - Handicapped Children: If a child reaches the age limits shown C. in the "Eligible Status" provision of this section, the child will continue to qualify as a dependent if he or she is (i) covered under this plan, (ii) still chiefly dependent on the subscriber, spouse or domestic partner for support and maintenance, and (iii) incapable of self-sustaining employment due to a physical or mental condition.
+If you are a subscriber and the required monthly contributions are paid, your coverage may continue for up to six months during an approved temporary leave of absence.
+This time period may be extended if required by law. - b.
+Handicapped Children: If a child reaches the age limits shown in the "Eligible Status" provision of this section, the child will continue to qualify as a dependent if he or she is (i) covered under this plan, (ii) still chiefly dependent on the subscriber, spouse or domestic partner for support and maintenance, and (iii) incapable of self-sustaining employment due to a physical or mental condition.
 A physician must certify in writing that the child has a physical or mental condition that makes the child incapable of obtaining self-sustaining employment.
 We will notify the subscriber that the child's coverage will end when the child reaches the plan's upper age limit at least 90-days prior to the date the child reaches that age.
 The subscriber must send proof of the child's physical or mental condition within 60-days of the date the subscriber receives our request.
 If we do not complete our determination of the child's continuing eligibility by the date the child reaches the plan's upper age limit, the child will remain covered pending our determination.
 When a period of two years has passed, we may request proof of continuing dependency due to a continuing physical or mental condition, but not more often than once each year.
 This exception will last until the child is no longer chiefly dependent on the subscriber, spouse or domestic partner for support and maintenance or a physical or mental condition no longer exists.
 A child is considered chiefly dependent for support and maintenance if he or she qualifies as a dependent for federal income tax purposes.